 This is an excellent lecture.
 It’s clear, unified, thorough and entertaining, but in his historical survey of the development of the idea of rights, Grayling begins in the wrong place.

 Grayling is telling the Modern Story, the dominant story in our culture.
 It is a story of, among other things, the quest for individual human autonomy.
-Because Grayling’s story of the idea of human rights is rooted in the story of the human quest for autonomy, he starts at the point where the this quest began, 1517.
+This story begins in 1517.

 It is generally agreed upon that human freedoms and rights are a good thing.
 And we all like to take credit for good things.
 The Soviets claimed credit for the invention of the telephone, the Dutch for the sinking of the Spanish Armada and the Americans for the invention of basketball.
 So too, the Moderns claim credit for human rights and freedoms, and they do this by linking human rights to the modern quest for autonomy.

 But the idea of human rights is not, in the first place, rooted in autonomy but rather in the idea of human worth.
 And this idea has a much more ancient origin.Are human rights and freedoms rooted in autonomy or human value?Click To Tweet

 Genesis 1:27 says, “God created mankind in his own image, in the image of God he created them; male and female he created them.”
 The Biblical story says that human beings–male and female–were created with inherent value.

 It is likely we are not all that impressed at such a declaration.
 We have heard these words, literally, for millennia.
 (And this is sort of my point; we’ve heard them so long, we were bound to listen to them at some point.)
 But how would these words have sounded in the ancient world–ridiculous, preposterous?

 Human Value?
 Absurd!